Dream Theater discography

-The discography of Dream Theater, an American progressive metal band, consists of fifteen studio albums, one extended play, nine live albums, one compilation album, eight video albums, nine singles, and twenty-one music videos.
+The discography of Dream Theater, an American progressive metal band, consists of sixteen studio albums, one extended play, nine live albums, one compilation album, eight video albums, nine singles, and twenty-one music videos.
 The band was formed under the name Majesty by guitarist John Petrucci, bassist John Myung, and drummer Mike Portnoy while the three of them were attending Berklee College of Music in September 1985.
 The trio added keyboard player Kevin Moore and vocalist Chris Collins in order to complete their lineup.
 After the band released a demo entitled The Majesty Demos, Collins was replaced by Charlie Dominici in November 1987.

 The group signed with Mechanic Records, and released its debut album When Dream and Day Unite in 1989.
 Before the album's release the group agreed to change their name to "Dream Theater", inspired by a now-demolished California movie theater.
 After firing Dominici, Dream Theater hired Canadian vocalist James LaBrie in 1991.
 LaBrie's debut album was Images and Words, which was the band's first and only gold-certified album by the Recording Industry Association of America (RIAA), having sold more than 500,000 copies.
 Moore left the group after the recording of 1994's Awake and was replaced by Derek Sherinian for the album's tour—he was later hired as a full member, appearing on the EP A Change of Seasons and the full album Falling Into Infinity.
-The double live album Once in a Livetime was released in 1998.
+The double live album Once in a LIVEtime was released in 1998.

 In 1999, Jordan Rudess was hired to replace Sherinian.
-Rudess's first work was Scenes from a Memory, a concept album that followed the story of a murder mystery.
+Rudess's first work was Metropolis Pt.
+2: Scenes from a Memory, a concept album that followed the story of a murder mystery.
 In 2002, the group released Six Degrees of Inner Turbulence, followed by Train of Thought in 2003, and Octavarium in 2005.
 Two more live albums were also released in this time period, and a new one, titled Score, was released for the band's 20th anniversary and featured the band backed by a 29-piece orchestra.
 It was followed a year later by their ninth studio album, Systematic Chaos.
 Dream Theater's tenth studio album, Black Clouds & Silver Linings, the band's second under Roadrunner Records; was released on June 23, 2009.